Sexual misconduct disclosure policy

 - School that offers curriculum of instruction in the practice of cosmetology, hair design, barbering, esthetics, master esthetics, manicuring, or instructor-trainee to students and participates in the state financial aid program.

-Hiring process: Covered student employees
+Sexual misconduct disclosure process: covered student employees

-This requirement applies to all academic student employees covered by the UAW collective bargaining agreement and any prospective student employee hired into a graduate student job profile.
+- All prospective graduate student employees hired to do student assistant work.
 Any graduate student hired to do student assistant (non-ASE) work must be placed in a graduate student employee job profile Student Assistant – Grad, job code 10889 or Student Assistant UWT – Grad, job code 10981 in Tacoma.
-This excludes positions funded by scholarship/fellowship stipends.
-For more information about student job profiles, visit the Compensation webpage.

 Offers of employment to prospective student employees